-Plant tissue culture was a new rendition to the methods of plant breeding that developed around the 1950s.
-Since the conventional breeding techniques could not fulfill the then required demand of crops, tissue culture came around as a grand leap in breeding practices.
-Plant tissue culture makes use of parts of a plant to generate multiple copies of the plant in a very short duration.
+Plant tissue culture was a new addition to the methods of plant breeding that developed around the 1950s.
+Since the conventional breeding techniques could not fulfil the required demand of crops, tissue culture came around as a grand leap in breeding practices.
+It makes use of parts of a plant to generate multiple copies of the plant in a very short duration.
 The technique exploits the property of totipotency of plant cell which means that any cell from any part of the plant can be used to generate a whole new plant.

 Types of Plant tissue culture

 - Callus Culture

 The part(s) of the plant used for culturing is known as explants.
 The explants are cultured in-vitro on a nutrient medium that caters to fulfil its nutritional requirements.
 The nutrient medium must provide the following:-

 - Macronutrients – This includes elements like nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), sulfur (S) which is required for proper growth and morphogenesis.

 - Micronutrients – Elements like iron (Fe), manganese (Mn), zinc (Zn) etc., which are also crucial to the growth of tissues.

 - Carbon or Energy source – This is one of the most crucial ingredients of the nutrient media.
 Sucrose is the most widely used carbon source among other carbohydrates that serve to provide C, H, and O.